luziferius/visual_image_splitter/README.rst

     # Because no images are specified, no images are loaded on start.
     # Use the GUI to open images.
     visual_image_splitter --selection -10 -10 10 10
-    # Now, add a prefix that adds a fixed 50x100 pixel selection,
+    # Now, add a preset that adds a fixed 50x100 pixel selection,
     # starting relatively at 20% image width from the right and 40% from the top
     # Additionally, open all PNG files in the current directory
     visual_image_splitter -s -20% 40% +50 +100 *.png